UX / UI What now?

 Designing, Coding & Deployment

 With wireframes as a base, we can fine-tune the design.
-As I mentioned above, the finished design is almost there by the prototyping stage, so the final design stage is mostly polishing and fine-tuning.
-My favourite design tool is Sketch, but I'm also loving working with Adobe's latest creation built for purpose; Adobe XD (Experience Design).
+As I mentioned above, the finished design is almost there by the prototyping stage, so the final design stage is mostly polishing and fine-tuning - working out transitions and micro-interactions.
+My favourite design tool is Sketch, but I'm also loving working with Adobe's latest creation which has - at last - been built for purpose; Adobe XD (Experience Design).

 I work closely with the front-end developers on the team who will use my Invision protoypes to direct their work.
 To maintain a visual identity and consistency across designs, I develop a UX style guide with HTML / CSS examples that becomes the go-to place for front-end development resources so nothing gets lost in translation.